Sarcomatoid renal (kidney) cancer

 The symptoms of sarcomatoid kidney cancer are the same as the symptoms of kidney cancer.
 The tests you have to diagnose it are the same too.

 If your cancer has spread or cannot be removed with surgery, you may have targeted cancer drugs.
 You might be able to join a clinical trial.

 Chemotherapy does not usually work well for sarcomatoid kidney cancer.
 But for some people it can help to control the cancer and stop it growing or shrink it for a while.

 Doctors tend to use similar chemotherapy drugs to those they use to treat other types of sarcoma.
 This is often a combination of different chemotherapy drugs.

-Doctors are researching the best way to use chemotherapy drugs for sarcomatoid renal cell cancer.
+Doctors are researching the best way to use targeted cancer drugs for sarcomatoid renal cell cancer.
 They are also trying to find out which patients are likely to benefit most from these treatments.

 Talking to other people who have the same thing can also help.